BSG-Africa/blog/_posts/2016-01-26-study-group.md

 All the developers picked up new key board shortcuts from  each other

 ####Team
-It was seen that the team worked better together with both junior and senior developers working well with each another.
+It was seen that the team worked better together with both junior and senior developers working well with each other.

 > Written with [StackEdit](https://stackedit.io/).